ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 > AAU I should be able to create job application for jobs that I anticipating applying for or have applied for.
 I should be able to keep track of the company name, the job title, and the status of the job application.
 Optionally I can add any notes I have about the job, and the URL to the job posting.

-Using [tktk link] @RESTful/Resourceful Routing Conventions, we find that to display a new.ejs view with a form for entering a new application, the proper route will be:
+Using [RESTful Routing Conventions](https://git.generalassemb.ly/modular-curriculum-all-courses/restful-routing/blob/main/routing-conventions/README.md), we find that to display a `new.ejs` view with a form for entering a new application, the proper route will be:

 ```plaintext
 GET /users/:userId/applications/new
 ```

-[tktk is link added in nav partials?]
+[tktk is link added in nav partials?
+Add step if not]

 ## Defining the route on the server